-The Pfizer-BioNTech vaccine received EUA on December 11, 2020 for use in individuals 16 years of age and older and is given as a series of 2 injections given 3 weeks apart (see also FDA Fact Sheet on the Pfizer-BioNTech vaccine ).
+The Pfizer-BioNTech vaccine received EUA on December 11, 2020 and now includes authorization for use in individuals 12 years of age and older and is given as a series of 2 injections given 3 weeks apart (see also FDA Fact Sheet on the Pfizer-BioNTech vaccine ).

 The Moderna vaccine received EUA on December 18, 2020 for use in individuals 18 years of age and older and also requires 2 injections but given 4 weeks apart (see also FDA Fact Sheet on the Moderna vaccine).